Abstract

 So what should I compare against?

-The code link above is the version that was used to generate the results for the publication.
+clause – no domains in the paper had this property).
 This should be viewed as the canonical asset for comparison.
 A thorough analysis of the performance difference between the PR2 code above and the restructured project will be released along with the repository.
 At this point, it is too early to tell if there will be much (if any) difference in performance, and if so, in which direction.

 What about the PRP variants like POPRP, MAPRP, and so on?